top1944/duckuments/docs/atoms_85_fall2017_projects/14_controllers/30-final-project-report-controllers.md

 ### Controller

-Integrate the inputs of other teams, [see.](#sec:controllers-int-report)
+Integrate the inputs of other teams, [see](#sec:controllers-int-report).

-* After doing the new wheel calibration (link to the system id report?), the controller parameters need to be adjusted
+* After doing the new kinematic calibration provided by the System Identification group:
+    - The controller parameters should be adjusted according to the output of the calibration.
+    - The correction factors **velocity_to_m_per_s** and **omega_to_rad_per_s** need to be adjusted or ideally become obsolete and thus need to be deleted.
-* To reduce impact of time delays, e.g. a Smith Predictor could be implemented
+* To reduce impact of time delays, e.g. a Smith Predictor could be implemented.
-* For the activation of the remaining interfaces (e.g. intersection navigation and parking), the respective commented out sections of the final code needs to be activated.
+* For the activation of the remaining interfaces (e.g. intersection navigation and parking), the respective commented out sections of the final code needs to be activated and the integration needs to be completed in collaboration with the other teams.
-* The control parameters should be made dependent on the calibration of the Duckiebot, such that the gains do not have to be tuned for every Duckiebot individually.

 ### General